NANCY BROWN – BVETMED MRCVS CLINICAL DIRECTOR

 Over the next few years Vanessa wants to develop her skills in emergency critical care by carrying out the ECC certificate.

-Louise Johnson – RVN
+Ellie Ball – RVN

 I have been keen to work with animals from the age of about 7 and have been working at Sutterton since July after finishing my A levels.